xcart/xcart-docs/_pages/devs_en/basics/working_with_image_resizing_routine.md

 ---
+lang: en
+layout: article_with_sidebar
+updated_at: '2014-12-03 00:00'
-title: Image resizing API
+title: 'Disabling on-fly image resizing '
 identifier: ref_5XhuExQ3
-updated_at: 2014-12-03 00:00
-layout: article_with_sidebar
-lang: en
 categories:
   - Developer docs
   - Demo module
+published: true
+order: 100
 ---
 ## Introduction

-Default X-Cart _lazy_ resizes images and this article describes how to work with this process.
+Default X-Cart _lazy_ resizes images and this article describes how to disable this process.

 To illustrate the image-resizing process, imagine that you uploaded 5000px x 5000px product image and this image is used for thumbnail.
-Default thumbnail size is 160px x 160px and showing this big image to a client without resizing would unnecessarily slow down the load time of the page, that is why X-Cart will resize 5000x5000 image on-fly and then store this resized copy to an image cache.
+Default thumbnail size is 160px x 160px and showing this huge image to a client without resizing would unnecessarily slow down the load time of the page, that is why X-Cart will resize 5000x5000 image on-fly and then store this resized copy to an image cache.

 ## Table of Contents